openstack/skyline-console/docs/en/develop/3-13-Route-introduction.md

     - `component`, layout components
       - Pages about `auth`, for example `login`, use `src/layouts/User/index.jsx`
       - Pages show after login, for example `instance`, use `src/layouts/Base/index.jsx`
-        - The layout automatically handles the display of the `menu item`, the right side of the content `header`, `breadcrumber`, etc.
+        - The layout automatically handles the display of the `menu item`, the right side of the content `header`, `breadcrumb`, etc.
     - `routes`, The main content of the configuration is an array.
       - Take compute route as an example `src/pages/compute/routes/index.js` :